bohoffi/ts-fluentvalidation/apps/docs-app/src/app/docs/01-getting-started/creating-validators/index.md

 This throws a `ValidationError` which contains the validation failures in the `failures` property.

-The `validateAndThrow()` function is a helpful wrapper around `@ts-fluentvalidation/core`'s options API and is the equivalent of doing the following:
+The `validateAndThrow()` function is a helpful wrapper around `@ts-fluentvalidation/core`'s config API and is the equivalent of doing the following:

 ```typescript
 // will set the behaviour validator wide --> each subsequent `validate()` call will throw on failure